adimayer/AB_endogeneous/README.md

 **show_functions.jl**
-Containes the functions used to create the plots.
+Contains the functions used to create the plots.